kky-ykk/sql-for-beginners/README.md

 # SQL for Beginners
 Each lesson includes an example, an explanation, an exercise, and a solution. <br>
-At the end of this lesson, you are going to be able to create databases, insert and edit data, and write complex queries. <br>
+At the end of this lesson, you are going to be able to create databases and tables, insert and edit data, and write complex queries. <br>

 **What do you need?** Basic knowledge of relational databases, and [xampp](https://www.apachefriends.org/hu/download.html).